Programming for Engineers (Winter 2012-13)

 Absence from examinations or lab sessions will be excused only under extraordinary circumstances such as medical or family emergencies.
 A missed examination or a lab session without prior approval and without legitimate reasons will be graded at zero points.
 An absence will be excused only if the student is able to provide legitimate documentation (such as a physician's note).
 An absence from an examination or a lab session with prior approval will require the student to take an alternate exam at a later time.
 Special examinations will not be held earlier or on later dates to accommodate, for example, flight schedules for vacations.

 Absence (with approval) in a lab assignment will not excuse the student from making the submission, but will only extend the deadline for the submission.

 The following is a partial list of activities that will be considered to constitute academic dishonesty:

 - Presenting the work of another person (fellow student or not) as your own.

-- Cheating in an examination such as through conversations with other students, sharing textbooks, calculators or other materials with another student, using unauthorized books not approved by the instructor in an open book examination.
+- Cheating in an examination such as through conversations with other students, sharing notes, calculators or other materials with another student, using unauthorized material not approved by the instructor in an examination.

 - Inappropriate or unauthorized use of technology such as calculators, laptops or cell-phones during an examination.